-Promotion: two years of permanent competitive service as a Purchasing Officer 1, Purchasing Agent, Purchasing Specifications Assistant; or one year of permanent competitive service as an Assistant Industrial Superintendent.
+Promotion: two years of permanent competitive service as a Contract Management Specialist 1 or Purchasing Agent; or one year of permanent competitive service as an Assistant Industrial Superintendent.

-Substitution: A Bachelors Degree in Business Administration or closely related field may be substituted for four years of the above experience.
-Graduation from a two year technical institute or two years of college study in applied science may be substituted for two years of such experience.
+Substitution: Bachelors degree in Business Administration or closely related field may substitute for four years of the above experience.
+Graduation from a two-year technical institute or two years of college study in applied science may substitute for two years of such experience.